-Each ticketed passenger is allowed one carry-on bag, (maximum size 18 inches long by 14 inches wide by 10 inches deep and maximum weight of 20 pounds), one personal item (coat or purse), and one checked bag, up to 50 pounds, free of charge.
-An excess baggage fee will be charged for each additional piece of checked baggage.
+Each ticketed passenger is allowed one carry-on bag, one personal item (coat or purse), and one checked bag, up to 50 pounds, free of charge.

-When checking more than 2 items, the additional items will be loaded on a standby/space available basis and handled in accordance with voluntary separation baggage rules: when check-in requirements are not met or you have exceeded the checked baggage piece limit (more than 2), it is possible your baggage may not arrive on your flight with you.
+When checking more than 1 item, the additional items will be loaded on a standby/space available basis and handled in accordance with voluntary separation baggage rules: when check-in requirements are not met or you have exceeded the checked baggage piece limit (more than 1), it is possible your baggage may not arrive on your flight with you.
 If this occurs, your baggage will be sent on the next available flight, space permitting.
 It is the responsibility of the customer to return to the airport for the retrieval of the impacted baggage upon notification of arrival.